sethhochberg/sethhochbergcom-octopress/source/_posts/2012-07-12-RNDIS_As_WAN_Tomato.markdown

 cdc_ether.ko
 rndis_host.ko

-You can get these from the "extras-mips" tarballs from whatever the lastest build available is here:
+You can get these from the "extras-mips" tarballs from whatever the latest build available is here:
 [Shibby's Tomato Site](http://tomato.groov.pl/download/K26/)

 The best place to put these files is in the router's JFFS partition, so they're available to you even after reboots of the hardware.
 Google around for a tutorial on setting that up, there are plenty available.